 (The + -5 after the MFD is how much it the capacitor tolerance is rated to go up or down.)

-To order a replacement for this capacitor it would be 55+5 MFD (uf) and 440 volts AC Dual Run Capacitor.
+To order a replacement for this capacitor, it would be 55+5 MFD (uf) and 440 volts AC Dual Run Capacitor.

-Testing a HVAC Capacitor
+Testing an HVAC Start Run Capacitor

 How To Replace a Start Run Capacitor